 The WooCommerce Fast Cart plugin is specifically designed for this purpose.
 The plugin features an intuitive one-page checkout mechanism that lets customers complete the checkout process without leaving the page at all.
 They can review their orders, add their mailing details, and complete the payment on the same page.

-To set it up, simply install and activate the WooCommerce Fast Cart plugin on your website.
+To set it up, simply install and activate the WooCommerce Fast Cart plugin on your WordPress website.
 Configure plugin settings for your store, and that's it.
 The plugin will begin working independently and help customers easily place orders on your WooCommerce store.

 Enhance your WooCommerce audio library with other audio plugins